State offices are closed until Monday, Dec. 29. Wishing you a healthy and happy holiday season!

 Camps are required to verify vaccination records for all campers.

-Camps should communicate with families that children with vaccine exemptions may be kept out of camp during an outbreak.
-The length of exclusion time will vary depending on the type of disease and circumstances of the outbreak.
+Camps should communicate with families that children with vaccine exemptions may be excluded from camp during an outbreak.
+The length of exclusion time will vary depending on the type of disease and the circumstances of the outbreak.

 For example, if there is a case of measles at your camp, people who are not vaccinated or immune may be excluded for at least 21 days.
 Adults and children who are up to date with their MMR vaccines or have proof of immunity would not be excluded.

-2. An in-process plan (sample) showing that the camper is catching up on camp-required vaccines following the minimum intervals between doses of the catch-up schedule, OR
+2. An in-process plan (sample) showing that the camper is catching up on camp-required vaccines following the minimum intervals between doses described in the catch-up schedule (Table 2),

 3. A Certificate of Medical or Nonmedical Exemption, obtained using Colorado’s process and documented on Colorado’s forms